noells/gilded-rose-kata/README.md

 # Description
 Kotlin implementation of the Gilded Rose Kata.
-The kata has been implemented using TDD from zero, instead of starting with some code and refactor it.
+Instead of using the kata as a refactoring one starting from an existing base code, I implemented it from scratch, following an outside-inn TDD approach.

 The kata explanation: